SPWareing/AzureTimerTrigger/README.md

 ## How it Works

-The NCRON expression for this reposoitory is set to run daily at 7am.
+The NCRON expression for this repository is set to run daily at 7am.
 ~~~

 "schedule": "0 0 7 * * *"